 In addition, in order to conform with Delaware law regarding companies without classified boards, the Charter will be amended to provide that, effective after the Declassification, any director or the entire Board may be removed from office at any time, with or without cause, by the affirmative vote of holders of shares representing at least a majority of the voting power of all then-outstanding shares of capital stock of the Company entitled to vote generally at an election of directors.
-The Charter currently provides that removal of any director or the entire Board for cause requires the affirmative vote of shares representing at least 66 2/3% of the voting power of all then-outstanding shares of capital stock of the Company entitled to vote generally at an election of directors of the Company entitled to vote generally at an election of directors of the Company entitled to vote generally at an election of directors of the Company entitled to vote generally at an election of directors of the Company entitled to vote generally at an election of directors of the Company.
+The Charter currently provides that removal of any director or the entire Board for cause requires the affirmative vote of shares representing at least 66 2/3% of the voting power of all then-outstanding shares of capital stock of the Company entitled to vote generally at an election of directors of the Company.